2022 RAD is coming: Registration will open soon for Recovery Advocacy Day on January 26!

 - Interactive activities and ways to engage in the statewide recovery movement

 Want to sharpen your advocacy skills before RAD?
-Our January virtual Elevate Recovery Advocacy trainings have passed, but you can read more about Elevate here — we will have more trainings later this year!
+You can read more about Elevate here — we will have more trainings coming soon!